-As I write this, I’ve just left Armenia, a country that has been on my wish list for quite some time.
+As I write this, I’ve just left Armenia, a country that has been on my wish list for a while.
 I’ve lots to share from this fascinating part of the world, but for now a quick glance at Zvartnots Cathedral.

 On my visit, these 7th century ruins happen to be the setting for a wedding photo session.
 What could be more perfect?
 There are 1 300 years of history in these beautiful columns.
 Add to that the stunning backdrop of the dormant volcano Mount Ararat – and the legends associated with it.